Table of Contents

 Report market gain associated with the repayment of a CCC loan whether repaid using cash or CCC certificates.

 These boxes may be used by filers who participate in the Combined Federal/State Filing Program and/or who are required to file paper copies of this form with a state tax department.
 See Publication 1220 for more information regarding the Combined Federal/State Filing Program.
 They are provided for your convenience only and need not be completed for the IRS.
 Use the state information boxes to report payments for up to two states.
 Keep the information for each state separated by the dash line.
 If you withheld state income tax on this payment, you may enter it in box 11.
 In box 10a, enter the abbreviated name of the state.
 In box 10b, enter the filer's state identification number.
 The state number is the filer's identification number assigned by the individual state.
-In box 11, you may enter the amount of the state payment.
+In box 11, enter the amount of any state income tax withheld.

 If a state tax department requires that you send them a paper copy of this form, use Copy 1 to provide information to the state tax department.
 Give Copy 2 to the recipient for use in filing the recipient's state income tax return.